ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/mcs_hps_interface.rst

 to configure a correlation scan.
 Return calls are not shown.

 .. uml:: ../../diagrams/configure-corr-scan-mcs.puml

-The sequence diagram below shows additional detail for configuration of the VCC for a correlation scan, following the ConfigureScan call from LMC.

-.. uml:: ../../diagrams/configure-scan-vcc.puml

-When the Subarray calls **ConfigureBand**, the jsonstr argument contains:

-- "frequency_band"
-- "dish_sample_rate"
-- "samples_per_frame"

 When the Subarray calls **ConfigureScan** for CORR, the jsonstr argument contains: